Abusua

-Abusua is the name in Akan culture for a group of people that share common maternal ancestry governed by seven major ancient female abosom (deities).
+Abusua is the name in Akan culture for a group of people that share common maternal ancestry governed by seven major ancient abosom (deities).
 The Abusua line is considered to be passed through the mother's blood (mogya).

 There are several Abusua that transcend the different ethnic subgroups outside of the ancient seven.
 People of the same Abusua share a common ancestor somewhere within their bloodline, which may go back as far as thousands of years.
 It is a taboo to marry someone from the same Abusua.